CommunitySolidServer/tutorials/custom-configurations.md

 Some options might change or new ones get added for a new major release of the server.
 These will always be documented in the release notes.

+There is also a configuration tool that provides a user interface for doing what we described above.
+It can be found at <https://communitysolidserver.github.io/configuration-generator/>
+and generates JSON-LD that you can use to start a CSS instance with the chosen options.

 ## Finding the relevant component

 In case none of the import clusters completely support what you want,